Ledger-Donjon/zorya/external/qemu-mount/README.md

-# Step 2 of the Usage of Zorya : Dump the initial memeory and CPU registers on Qemu AMD Opteron
+# Step 2 of the Usage of Zorya : Dump the initial memory and CPU registers on Qemu AMD Opteron

 1. **Terminal on local computer**
 ```